m600x/demo-api-gateway/README.md

 This is a very basic python app that serve as an api gateway for LLM query.
 - `POST` on `/completion`, forwarded to ollama or send an altered prompt
 - `GET` on `/logs` to dump logs
+- `GET` on `/history` to dump completion logs

 Built using Flask, it support the following:
-- Two logger: stdout, file
+- Three logger: stdout, file, history
 - Get or generate a *x-request-id* to track the lifecycle of a request
 - Calculate the latency of response
 - Handle the most obvious error: file access, malformed request, etc...